Individualized Major (BA)

 - Courses taken to fulfill the Liberal Arts requirement may not be taken on a pass/fail basis.
 After admission, transfer students' prior coursework will be evaluated to determine which, if any, of the Liberal Arts requirements they have fulfilled.
 AP course credit/unit and credits earned from other similar programs may not be used to fulfill the Liberal Arts requirement.

-Historical & Cultural Requirement
+Historical and Cultural Requirement

 This requirement is designed to help students think historically—and culturally---about their concentration work.
 To that end, students are required to take at least 4 credits of coursework in the 'Premodern' period, 4 credits in the 'Early Modern' period, and 4 credits in ‘Global Cultures’ for a total of 12 credits.
-While some courses may satisfy multiple areas of the Historical & Cultural requirement (i.e. Global Cultures and Premodern), one course cannot be used to fulfill more than one area of the requirement (in this example, either Global Cultures or Premodern, but not both).
+While some courses may satisfy multiple areas of the Historical and Cultural requirement (i.e. Global Cultures and Premodern), one course cannot be used to fulfill more than one area of the requirement (in this example, either Global Cultures or Premodern, but not both).

 Pre-modern Period